jtrajano33/xendit-api-test/README.md

 # End points

-Note: You can test this endpoints on organizations already available or you can add a new comment or member from a different organization by using the end points below.
+Note: You can test this endpoints on the organization already available on the live demo (xendit) or you can add a new comment or member from a different organization by using the end points below.

-Available organization to test endpoints:
-1.xendit

 ## Add comment

 Adds a comment to the specified organization name

-- URL:
+- URL: <br>
     /orgs/:organization/comments

-- Method:
+- Method: <br>
     POST

-- URL Params:
+- URL Params: <br>
-    Required:
+    Required: <br>
         organization = [ string ]

-- Payload:
+- Payload: <br>
-    Required:
+    Required:<br>
         comment = [ string ]

-- Success Response:
+- Success Response:<br>
-    Code: 200
+    Code: 200<br>
     Content: {
         msg: "Comment Added to xendit",
         comment: {